viiinzzz/viiinzzz.github.io/Csharp/scream-1.md

   Indeed we have a 📣booking API, maybe if we open the test project, it will explain what it does 📣end-to-end.
 Its business has 📣core activities and 📣support as well; same for the infrastructure.
 The technical libs mention we're persisting in 📣databases and using 📣geo-location, and it's 📣communicating (maybe is it a distributed application?)

 Let's open the business.
-We're eager to understand to business value first, aren't we ?
+We're eager to understand the business value first, aren't we ?

 ![pix](../pix/scream03.png)